GMAT Exam Syllabus 2025: GMAT Exam Pattern, & Tips to Prepare

 GMAT Exam Overview

 Administered by the Graduate Management Admission Council (GMAC), the GMAT exam is a computer-adaptive test (CAT) that adjusts question difficulty based on your answers.
-It means if you answer questions correctly, the following ones will be more challenging, allowing the exam to analyze your skill level more precisely.
+If you answer questions correctly, the following ones will be more challenging, allowing the exam to analyze your skill level more precisely.

 The GMAT exam pattern and syllabus are crafted to assess a candidate’s analytical, quantitative, verbal, and critical reasoning skills, all of which are essential for success in a business or management program.